 Tarbert Fishing Boats 1925 – 75

-Oak Lea BK51 was built by James Noble of Fraserbrough in 1936 for the town of Buckie on trhe Moray Firth.
+Oak Lea BK51 was built by James Noble of Fraserbrough in 1936 for the town of Buckie on the Moray Firth.
 At fifty feet she was fairly typical of a pre war ring netter.
-Oak Lea neighboured Lily Oak for a while before she was sold to the Jackson family in Tarbert, when she was re-numbered TT131.
-In Tarbert she enjoyed much success at the herring whilst neighbouring Village Belle II and III.
+Oak Lea neighboured Lily Oak for a while before she was sold to the Jackson family in Tarbert when she was renumbered TT131.
+In Tarbert, she enjoyed much success at the herring whilst neighbouring Village Belle II and III.
 In 1961she was sold to Tobermory and re-numbered OB74.
 In Tobermory she neighboured Arctic Star among other boats, again achieving much success.
-In the mid eighties an accident with a buoy resulted in her sinking.
+In the mid-eighties, an accident with a buoy resulted in her sinking.
 She was eventually put on a low loader and taken to a farm near Kyle Lochalsh.
 Sadly but perhaps inevitably she is no more, she was broken up in 2015.